 - Ensure that you are on the electoral register for your current address.
 If you are not listed you may find it difficult to get credit.

 - Cancel unused credit cards - your credit score is affected by how much credit is available to you and not just how much credit you are using.

 - Clear any outstanding debts.
 If you have the opportunity and the means to pay down outstanding debts, this will reduce the number of active credit agreements in your name.

 - Look into prepaid and credit cards as a method for improving your credit score.
 Some have a credit-rebuilding option which is worth considering if you have little or no credit history as a good credit history usually means a good score.
-Please ensure you review the fees for associated with prepaid cards and you should be aware that these cards sometimes have a higher interest rate so you need to make you pay you balance off in full each month.
+Please ensure you review the fees associated with prepaid cards.
+You should be aware that these cards sometimes have a higher interest rate so you need to make sure you pay your balance off in full each month.

 - Applying for further credit until you have resolved any issues with your credit file and have improved your score.

 - Applying for lots of credit at once.

 - Moving home frequently.

 - Having a shared bank account, credit card, mortgage or other financial product with another person whose finances may affect your score.
 Credit reference agencies will often search both the file of the applicant and the person they are linked to when carrying out a credit search.